Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-The ``variance'' components of the distance-based estimator $\widehat{\vartheta}(\bx)$ are of order $(nh^{2})^{-1}$ despite its being a univariate local polynomial estimator, which would have na\"ively suggested a convergence of order $(nh)^{-1}$ instead.
-But this is expected because the target estimand is the difference of two bivariate regression functions, and the nonparametric distance-based estimation approach cannot circumvent the curse of dimensionality.
-See also Section \ref{sec: Distance-Based Minimax Convergence Rate} for more discussion.
+The ``variance" component of the distance-based estimator $\widehat{\vartheta}(\bx)$ is of order $(nh^{2})^{-1}$, even though the procedure is formally a univariate local polynomial estimator.
+A na\"ive analogy with standard univariate nonparametric regression would instead suggest a rate of order $(nh)^{-1}$.
+This difference is expected because the target estimand involves differences of bivariate regression functions, and the isotropic distance-based approach cannot circumvent the curse of dimensionality.
+See also Section \ref{sec: Distance-Based Minimax Convergence Rate} for further discussion.

-Combining Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Convergence Rates}(ii), and for appropriate choice of $h$, it follows that the distance-based local polynomial estimator $\widehat{\vartheta}(\bx)$ can achieve the uniform convergence rate $(n/\log n)^{-1/4}$.
-In Section \ref{sec: Distance-Based Minimax Convergence Rate}, we show that for the class of rectifiable boundaries, the best isotropic nonparametric estimator (not just the distance-based local polynomial estimator) can achieve a uniform convergence rate no better than $n^{-1/4}$, which is the nonparametric mean square minimax rate for estimating bivariate Lipschitz functions \citep[see, e.g.,][and references therein]{tsybakov2008introduction}.
-This minimax result means that no matter which univariate distance-based estimator is used, it is always possible to find a rectifiable boundary and a data generating process such that the estimation error is no better than $n^{-1/4}$ for the best possible isotropic nonparametric estimator.
-It follows that the distance-based estimator $\widehat{\vartheta}(\bx)$ is minimax optimal, up to the $\log^{1/4}(n)$ term, for an appropriate choice of bandwidth sequence.
+Combining Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Convergence Rates}(ii), and for an appropriate bandwidth choice, the estimator $\widehat{\vartheta}(\bx)$ can attain the uniform convergence rate $(n/\log n)^{-1/4}$.
+Section \ref{sec: Distance-Based Minimax Convergence Rate} shows that, over the class of rectifiable boundaries, no isotropic nonparametric estimator can achieve a uniform convergence rate faster than $n^{-1/4}$, which coincides with the minimax mean square rate for estimating Lipschitz continuous bivariate regression functions \citep[see, e.g.,][and references therein]{tsybakov2008introduction}.
+Consequently, the distance-based estimator $\widehat{\vartheta}(\bx)$ is minimax optimal (up to logarithmic factors) for suitable bandwidth sequences.

-Finally, it is possible to establish valid pointwise, or integrated over $\B$, MSE convergence rates matching those in Theorem \ref{thm: Convergence Rates}(i).
-We provide details in the supplemental appendix.
+Finally, approximate pointwise and integrated (over $\B$) MSE criteria can be formulated from the same linearization, with leading variance and squared-bias terms matching the rates in Theorem \ref{thm: Convergence Rates}.
+Details are provided in the supplemental appendix.